HL7/US-Core/input/pagecontent/screening-and-assessments.md

 - a problem or health concern
 - as observation

 Local policies guide what is appropriate for the problem list versus an observation.
 For example, some clinics may consider social needs as sensitive information and not appropriate for the problem list.
 Observations can contribute to the identification of future problems or health concerns and support service requests and procedures.

 Every server that supports the USDCI Data Class "Health Status/Assessments":

 -  **SHALL** support representing clinical judgments using [US Core Condition Problems and Health Concerns Profile] or [US Core Simple Observation Profile].
 -  When a *Simple Observation* or *Problem or Health Concern* is recorded based on a structured screening an assessment (see below), the *US Core Simple Observation Profile* **SHOULD** reference it using the `derivedFrom` element and the *US Core Condition Problems and Health Concerns Profile* using the `evidence.detail` element,
 </div><!-- new-content -->

 <div class="bg-success" markdown="1">

-#### Structured Screening an Assessments
+#### Structured Screening and Assessments

 Screening and Assessments can be structured survey instruments consisting of questions with a variety of response including true/false, coded, textual, and  multiple choice.
 Examples include PRAPARE, [APGAR score] and [PHQ-9].
 US Core defines two ways to represent the questions and responses to these screening and assessment instruments: